jspmccain/R_to_Py_Dictionary/README.md

 # R_to_Py_Dictionary
-##Notes for an R user when using Python
+##Tool for Guiding an R user learning Python

-I've been using R for a few years now, and am starting to get into Python.
-This is a running list of the frustrations and/or translations, where I think "I know exactly how to do this in R, what is the equivalent function?!! #$%@"
+I've been using R for a few years now, and am starting to learn some Python.
+This is a running list of the translations, where I think "I know exactly how to do this in R, what is the equivalent function in Python?!?! #$%@"

+The "dictionary" in this case is just two columns, the first is the name of the intended R function/object.
+The second column is an entry that describes an analogous procedure or function in Python.

 The quality of this is tied with the quality of the "dictionary" you use.
 The one I have uploaded here is just a personal entry, obviously I'm still learning Python!